-- 86. The seal of the Authority shall be kept by the Chief Executive in a secure place. - 87.
-The seal of the Authority shall not be fixed to any documents unless the sealing has been authorised by a resolution of the Authority or of a Committee thereof or where the Authority has delegated its powers. - 88.
-The affixing of the HTA's corporate seal to a formal contract or other document must be accompanied by the signature of the Chair or another nominated Member of the Authority and the counter-signature of the Chief Executive or his/her nominee.
+- 84. The seal of the Authority shall be kept by the Chief Executive in a secure place. - 85.
+The seal of the Authority shall not be fixed to any documents unless the sealing has been authorised by a resolution of the Board or of a Committee thereof or where the Board has delegated its powers. - 86.
+The affixing of the HTA's corporate seal to a formal contract or other document must be accompanied by the signature of the Chair or another nominated Member of the Board and the counter-signature of the Chief Executive or their nominee.